-3.1.1 Key Environmental Risks
+Key Environmental Risks

-Table 1 below outlines the aspects of the environmental that have been identified as being potentially impacted by the activities undertaken at Loy Yang Mine.
+Table 1 below outlines the aspects of the environment that have been identified as being potentially impacted by the activities undertaken at Loy Yang Mine.
 The key commitments and control strategies utilised at Loy Yang Mine are also outlined in Table 1.